TuGraph-family/OSGraph/docs/en-US/developer-manual.md

 ```

-### 4.3 Service Layer Development
+### 4.3 Graph Service Development

-#### 4.3.1 Adding New Graph Services
+#### 4.3.1 Add Graph Service

 Create a new service in the `osgraph-service/app/services/graph_services` directory.

 Configure the required service parameters.
-Use inputTypes to declare the main query type and filterKeys to define query parameters for the service.
+Use `inputTypes` to declare the main query type and `filterKeys` to define query parameters for the service.

 ```Python
 class OSInterestServiceConfig(ServiceConfig):